x-Code-x/sdmx-prototype-json/json-slice/json-slice-field-guide.md

 ### sdmx-proto-json

 *String*.
-A string that specifies the version of the SDMX-PROTO-JSON response.
+A string that specifies the version of the sdmx-proto-json response.
 A list of valid versions will be released later on.
 Example:

     "sdmx-proto-json": "2012-11-15"

-### Header
+### header

 *Object* *nullable*. *Header* contains basic information about the message.
 Example: